digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 restricted to US-ASCII while names are sequences of identifiers intercalated with dots.

+The character ``%`` is reserved for external languages built on DAML-LF as a "not an Ident" notation, so should not be considered for future addition to allowed identifier characters.

 In the following, we will use identifiers to represent *built-in functions*, term and type *variable names*, record and tuple *field names*, *variant constructors*, and *template choices*.
 On the other